Glossary Glossary

 Here are some of the specific attacks that threat actors may launch by taking advantage of dangling DNS records.

-• Dangling domain hijacking: This refers to an attack where the threat actors exploit expired or abandoned domain names.
+This refers to an attack where the threat actors exploit expired or abandoned domain names.
 The attackers then take control of the domain and direct users to malicious or phishing websites.

-• Malware distribution: Attackers can host malware on a server a dangling record points to.
-When users try to access the intended website or subdomain, they may unknowingly get redirected to download malware disguised as legitimate software or tricked into clicking a malicious link.
+They can host malware on companyz[.]servicedesk[.]com so users trying to access Company Z’s old support site are unknowingly redirected to download malware disguised as legitimate software or tricked into clicking a malicious link.

 How Do You Prevent Dangling DNS Records?